officelifehq/docs/docs/contribution/core-contributors/deployment-process.md

 The actions that will be run by the whole workflow are:

 1. semantic-release creates a new release in GitHub
-2. a pull request is created on the `main` branch the update the `CHANGELOG.md` file
+2. a pull request is created on the `main` branch to update the `CHANGELOG.md` file
-3. a package is build with all dependencies, and built assets, and uploaded as release's assets file
+3. a package is built with all the dependencies and assets, which are uploaded as the release's asset files.